Guadalcanal Diary (film): Production notes

+The film was partly based on the experiences of surviving Marines from the ill-fated Goettge patrol during the Battle of Guadalcanal.
+Captain James Cross represented the patrol's leader, Lieutenant Colonel Frank Goettge, who was killed during the patrol.
+Private Soose Alvarez, the lone surviving Marine in the movie's patrol, was based on Sergeant Frank Few, one of the Goettge patrol's survivors.

 Reception

 Bosley Crowther of The New York Times called the film "stirring and inspiring in many ways" and particularly praised the first part of the film as "almost documentarily real" but also criticized historical inaccuracies in the film's presentation of the battle as well as "comparatively routine" fighting scenes.
 Variety wrote: "It is at times a sobering film and at other times an exalting one.
 It is also an almost continuously entertaining one."
 Harrison's Reports wrote, "Excellent! ...
 The producers rate a salute for having treated their subject with the honesty and dignity it deserves."

 However, David Lardner of The New Yorker wrote a negative review, criticizing the film for containing "every cliché known to man" and for the Marines being depicted as having "altogether too soft a time ...
 None of the mood of just sitting and taking it until you don't remember where you are any more or how you got there is put across on the screen."